microsoft/fluentui-react-native/apps/fluent-tester/src/FluentTester/TestComponents/Svg/readme.md

 ## Using SVG elements

 We have implemented native support for [react-native-svg](https://github.com/react-native-svg/react-native-svg) so most of the documentation there should apply.
-(For macOS, check out [this fork](https://github.com/microsoft/react-native-svg-desktop) of react-native-svg.)

 There is support for displaying svgs from these kinds of sources: